Varanus macraei: Geographic range

-The distribution of V. macraei is restricted to the island of Batanta, on the northwestern tip of the Vogelkop peninsula of Irian Jaya of Indonesia.
-There this species lives like its relatives, the other members of the prasinus-group, as a tree climber, which is clearly visible by the prehensile tail.
-This may be the smallest distribution of any tree monitor, as this island has a size of only 450 km2, which is comparable with Lake Constance of Central Europe.
+The distribution of Varanus macraei is restricted to the island of Batanta, on the northwestern tip of the Vogelkop peninsula of Irian Jaya of Indonesia.
+Like the other members of the prasinus-group, it is a tree climber, with a prehensile tail.
+This may be the smallest distribution of any tree monitor, as this island has a size of only 450 km2, comparable with Lake Constance of Central Europe.

 Habitat

 The blue-spotted tree monitor inhabits tropical forests that average 83–100 F. In the dry season the humidity is around 65%, but it spikes to 100% in the wet season.

 Description

 Varanus macraei is part of the prasinus-group and the subgenus (Hapturosaurus).
 As its common names suggest, it is black with scattered blue scales, forming ocellations that may in turn form bands across the back.
-The tip of the snout is light blue and the lower jaw is white with uniform green scales along the neck, forming a v-shaped pattern.
-There are less than 9 dorsal crossbands and the legs are heavily spotted with turquoise ocelli.
+The tip of the snout is light blue, and the lower jaw is white with uniform green scales along the neck, forming a v-shaped pattern.
+There are fewer than nine dorsal crossbands, and the legs are heavily spotted with turquoise ocelli.
 There are 85–103 scale rows at midbody.
 A single distinct blue scale row stretches from the lower angle of the eye to the upper edge of the ear.
-Its throat is light with dark spots forming a reticulated pattern.
-Like all members of the prasinus-group, with 22–23 more or less symmetrical blue rings, the tail is prehensile and about 1.95 times as long as the snout-vent length (SVL).
-Male blue-spotted monitors reach a larger maximum size than female blue-spotted monitors, and they can be distinguished by the comparatively broader temporal region and distinct hemipenal bulges posterolateral to the cloaca.
-Adult male blue-spotted monitors may reach 3.5 ft in total length, and female blue-spotted monitors are about 4 in shorter than the male blue-spotted monitors, making V. macraei the largest known species of the V. prasinus complex.
+The throat is light with dark spots forming a reticulated pattern.
+Like all members of the prasinus-group, with 22–23 more or less symmetrical blue rings, the tail is prehensile and about 1.95 times as long as the snout-to-vent length (SVL).

+Male blue-spotted monitors reach a larger maximum size than female blue-spotted monitors, and males can be distinguished by the comparatively broader temporal region and distinct hemipenal bulges posterolateral to the cloaca.
+Adult male blue-spotted monitors may reach 3.5 ft in total length (tail included), and female blue-spotted monitors are about 4 in shorter than the male blue-spotted monitors, making V. macraei the largest known species of the V. prasinus complex.